Clean case data

 Cleaning report

 The cleanepi package generates a comprehensive report detailing the findings and actions of all data cleansing operations conducted during the analysis.
-This report is presented as a webpage with multiple sections.
+This report is presented as a HTML file that automatically opens in your browser with.
 Each section corresponds to a specific data cleansing operation, and clicking on each section allows you to access the results of that particular operation.
-This interactive approach enables users to efficiently review and analyze the outcomes of individual cleansing steps within the broader data cleansing process.
+This interactive approach enables users to efficiently review and analyze the effects of individual cleansing steps within the broader data cleansing process.

 Example of data cleaning report generated by cleanepi